 But again, it depends on what you’re trying to do.

-Facebook is, however, more like a billboard than like the Yellow Pages: scrolling through your Facebook newsfeed is a bit like driving down a road.
+Facebook Is Like a Billboard.
+Scrolling through your Facebook newsfeed is a bit like driving down the highway.
 As you scroll, you see ads, promoted posts, as well as random comments.
 And if you, as a business, are willing to pay, your message will also appear in the newsfeed of your target audience.
 With Facebook, you can spend as little as you want and still expand your reach.

-YouTube is, however, like TV: YouTube’s top metric is the number of minutes watched.
+YouTube Is Like Television.
+YouTube’s top metric is the number of minutes watched.
 Their goal is to keep you on the site consuming videos, so they operate a lot like traditional television, playing ads in the videos, interrupting people’s viewing.
 Disruptive, yes, but with YouTube, your ads are always relevant.

 That’s because you can target your ads based on the YouTube channels your audience likes, the types of videos they watch, and what they’re searching for.
 So what are the top 3 paid traffic sources?
 What’s the best place to start with your paid traffic campaigns?